EBSQ Examinations

 • Curriculum vitae (which should include the training curriculum as per the document that you can download below)

-• Recommendation letter of 2 recognized trauma surgeons, who are not the trainers of the candidate
+• Recommendation letter of one recognized trauma surgeon, who is not the trainer of the candidate

 Please download the following documents: